Fahim-05/TireX-client/README.md

     * User can choose account type during registration process,
     * There are different categories of data available,
     * Payment available using stripe,
+    * After successful payment the product will be deleted from database

 2. Functionalities: